 Nick Ferrar1 on LBC

 It was tough going frankly!
 Nick seemed to pushing in a different direction; saying to me that if someone has been a victim of the credit crunch for example, and faces losing their job, their house and goodness knows what else; how could I help them with hypnotherapy?
 What is that going to do for them in the face of such calamity?
 I explained that it is completely understandable that such an event would cause considerable pain and anxiety, but surely if the person involved is going to have the best chance of recovering, they need clarity of thought, and not to succumb to panic.
 How clearly can anyone think if they are sleeping very poorly?
 Everything is affected; from their physical resilience against illness to their ability to concentrate.
-So, if by reducing their anxiety level sufficiently through hypnotherapy will enable them to function at their full potential; then this surely is going to give them the best set of tools available to get through their crisis.
+A good night’s sleep will be beneficial for any condition, physical or mental, so clearly I’m going to push the case for therapy for relaxation as well as hypnotherapy for insomnia.
+And, if by reducing their anxiety level sufficiently through hypnotherapy will enable them to function at their full potential; then this surely is going to give them the best set of tools available to get through their crisis.

 Nick then questioned whether stress or anxiety could possibly ever be the cause of a physical illness.
 So I quoted the stats that tell us that as much as 60 to 90 percent of all illnessess are the result of poorly managed stress or anxiety.